 Hello and welcome to my profile.
 Are you struggling with your feelings and emotions?
 For example, perhaps you’ve experienced a relationship breakdown, a bereavement or a change to employment.
 Or do you worry a lot, feel sad, irritable or angry?
 Maybe you have little energy or feel tense.
 You may have noticed that coronavirus has brought on a different level of fear, anxiety, low mood or depression.

 We all struggle from these kind of feelings from time to time, sometimes we can manage them, and sometimes we find them more difficult to cope with.

 I can understand that it takes courage to seek counselling.
 I am a qualified counsellor based in St Austell, Cornwall.
-I work with adults, young people and children.
+I work with individuals and a range of ages.
 Like everyone else, due to coronavirus, I have had to make some changes to the way I work, and so am offering counselling by video call or telephone.
 I also offer walk and talk therapy sessions (3 choices in the St Austell area), but these are currently full.

 My aim is to provide a safe, confidential space to help client’s explore, express and process what’s going on for them, which in turn will allow them to find solutions to cope or make effective changes.
 Forming and maintaining a trusting, therapeutic relationship is fundamental to my approach, and I believe my natural ability to be compassionate, calm and genuine will help to promote this.
 Also, I accept clients for who they are, showing respect, which means I am non-judgemental.

 When it's difficult to put feelings/emotions into words, I encourage using creative resources to help connect and communicate, or we can consider what it looks and feels like metaphorically.
 This is a way I can tailor counselling to the needs of the client and it can still be effective via video conferencing or telephone.